 As of April 2010, the public had provided input on style and other factors on play equipment at all 11 park sites.
-Seven play equipment projects had been completed by June 30, 2010, coming in under budget by approximately \$7,000 -8,000 per project.
-The Summercrest Park and Harman Swim Center Park projects were under way, and the remaining two, Lost Park and Waterhouse Park, were scheduled to be completed by fall 2010.
+Seven play equipment projects have been completed coming in under budget by approximately \$7,000-\$8,000 per project.
+The Summercrest Park and Harman Swim Center Park projects are currently under way, and the remaining two, Lost Park and Waterhouse Park, will be completed by fall 2010.